eddieruano/wpf-FratagoniaUI/README.md

 # wpf-FratagoniaUI

-Collection of multipurpose C# WPF sleek controls in development at EddieLabs.
+Collection of multipurpose C# WPF sleek controls in development at RedEddieLabs.

 ## Overview